ahri/rake-vs/README.md

 when you change the names of your classes/methods).

-The clincher, though, is how unreliable MSBuild is at detecting when it needs to rebuild artifacts, leading to stale DLLs yielding odd results on occaision - this unreliability is just terrible and unforgivable.
+The clincher, though, is how unreliable MSBuild is at detecting when it needs to rebuild artifacts, leading to stale DLLs yielding odd results on occasion - this unreliability is just terrible and unforgivable.

 The solution (get it?!)
 -----------------------
-For the cost of a dependency on Ruby (with comes bundled with Rake on Windows) you can have a speedy, cross-platform build system that only builds when neccessary, only runs tests when needed - but *always* runs when needed.
+For the cost of a dependency on Ruby (which comes bundled with Rake on Windows) you can have a speedy, cross-platform build system that only builds when neccessary, only runs tests when needed - but *always* runs when needed.